frc5587/TitanBot/README.md

 pip3 install -r requirements.txt
 ```

-Then, to start the bot, use
+Then, to start the bot, use (python >3.5 required)

 ```bash
 python3 bot.py
 ```
+Because this bot decrypts the tokens with a bash script, that is called with `./` it is only compatible with linux; unless your tokens are
+not encrypted, then it will work fine on Windows.

+## Setting up for Heroku

 A Procfile is provided if you are deploying to Heroku.

+![]